luciorq/hugo-hero-theme/README.md

 ### Homepage meta tags

-Often a homepage requires special meta tags such as a meta description or og meta data for twitter, facebook etc. You can configure these values in the `config.toml`
+Often a homepage requires special meta tags such as a meta description or Open Graph (og) meta data for twitter, facebook, etc. You can configure these values in the `config.{toml, yaml, json}`

 ```
 // config.toml